neverset123/YWHome/_posts/2020-06-14-Python Tips.md

 ## numpy
 ### broadcasting
-if numpy operate on two array of different size, teh smaller array becomes broadcast across teh larger array if the dimension of smaller array is 1. otherwise exception is thrown
+if numpy operate on two array of different size, the smaller array becomes broadcast across teh larger array if the dimension of smaller array is 1. otherwise exception is thrown
 ### slicing
 array slicing is one shallow copy of original array